Auxilor/auxilor.github.io/docs/ecoshop/how-to-make-a-shop.md

 ### Configuring Categories

-There are two methods to add [[how-to-make-a-category|categories]], first is a direct and second is a list.
+There are two methods to add [categories](https://plugins.auxilor.io/ecoshop/how-to-make-a-category), first is a direct and second is a list.

 #### Direct Category